-9.05 Post-Construction Capital Expenditure Analysis
+7.05 Post-Construction Capital Expenditure Analysis

 A post-rehabilitation CNA must be provided to Minnesota Housing upon construction close out by the owner.
-Refer to the HOME and NHTF Combined Program Guide.
+Refer to the HOME Investment Partnerships (HOME) and National Housing Trust Fund (NHTF) Combined Program Guide available on Minnesota Housing's Program Guides and Manuals webpage.
 It must include applicable capital projections through the end of the affordability period.
 Minnesota Housing's staff architect will review the capital expenditure projections based on the completed work to make sure that an appropriate useful life timeline and items are included.

-Chapter 10 - Critical Needs and Preservation Housing Projects
+Chapter 8 - Critical Physical Needs and Preservation Funded Projects

-This chapter is applicable only if pursuing Preservation funding through Risk of Loss Due to Critical Physical Needs.
-Refer to the current Multifamily Self-Scoring Worksheet available at the Application Resources for Multifamily Financing webpage to determine eligibility requirements.
-Applicants claiming Risk of Loss Due to Critical Physical Needs must determine (by third party assessment) the following:

-- A. Whether or not there are any Critical Physical Needs.
-Critical Physical Needs are deficiencies that if left unattended will likely jeopardize the property's federal assistance or other state, local or intermediary assistance. - B. Whether or not repair/replacement of major physical plant components (including Critical Physical Needs) that have been identified will result in 15+ years of sustained operations. - C. Whether or not identified scope of Critical Physical Needs exceeds the available reserves by at least \$5,000 per unit.

-Refer to Chapter 3 Rehabilitation of this guide for definitions and general information related to needs assessments, 20-Year Capital Expenditure Template, needs categories, and other standard rehabilitation procedures.
+- A. This chapter is applicable only if pursuing Preservation funding through Risk of Loss Due to Critical Physical Needs.
+Refer to the current Multifamily Self-Scoring Worksheet available at the Multifamily Consolidated Request for Proposals/Housing Tax Credits Funding Rounds webpage to determine eligibility requirements.
+Applicants claiming Risk of Loss Due to Critical Physical Needs must determine (by third party assessment) the following: - 1.
+Whether or not there are any Critical Physical Needs.
+Critical Physical Needs are deficiencies that if left unattended will likely jeopardize the property's federal assistance or other state, local or intermediary assistance. - Whether or not repair/replacement of major physical plant components (including Critical Physical Needs) that have been identified will result in 15+ years of sustained operations. - 3.
+Whether or not identified scope of Critical Physical Needs exceeds the available reserves by at least \$5,000 per unit. - B. Refer to Chapter 3 Rehabilitation for definitions and general information related to needs assessments, 20-Year Capital Expenditure Template, needs categories, and other standard rehabilitation procedures.